 Here are some tips on how to improve your digestion, increase your metabolism and strengthen your immunity system:

-- Start your morning with a glass of warm water.
+- Start your morning with a glass of warm water, herbal tea and/or Greens Balance.
 It helps to get the system going.

 - Eat only when you are hungry.
 If you aren’t hungry, your body isn’t ready for food and you will have difficulty digesting.